latinogino/prestashop-mcp/README.md

 # PrestaShop MCP Server

-A professional Model Context Protocol (MCP) Server for complete management of PrestaShop e-commerce stores.
+A professional Model Context Protocol (MCP) Server for complete management of PrestaShop e-commerce stores with **extended functionality**.

 ## 🚀 Overview

 This MCP Server enables complete management of your PrestaShop store through AI applications like Claude Desktop.
-With specialized tools, you can manage all aspects of your e-commerce business - from products and categories to customers and orders.
+With specialized tools, you can manage all aspects of your e-commerce business - from products and categories to customers, orders, **modules, cache, themes, and navigation menus**.

 ## ✨ Features

 - **🛍️ Complete Store Management** - Tools for all e-commerce areas
+- **🔧 Module Management** - Install, activate, deactivate modules
+- **💾 Cache Management** - Clear and monitor cache status
+- **🎨 Theme Management** - Configure themes and settings
+- **📋 Menu Management** - Manage main navigation (ps_mainmenu)
 - **🏗️ MCP Protocol Compliance** for seamless AI integration
 - **⚡ Async/Await Architecture** for maximum performance
 - **🛡️ Comprehensive Error Handling** and validation